 As a Disney worker, Clinton first became active in his union in 1998 as a member and shop steward for his area at the then-Disney-MGM Studios.
 Signing up new members and enforcing the workers’ contract became a priority for him.
 Later, he became an executive board member of his local before joining UNITE HERE staff to work full-time for the organization in 2001.
 His first major campaign work was organizing some of the 60,000 members of UNITE HERE Local 226 during their 2002 citywide contract fight for casino workers in Las Vegas.
 Upon returning to Orlando, Fla., he became a union representative for Local 362, training and developing workplace leaders at Walt Disney World.
 His growing experience and eagerness to learn pushed him into the position of Lead Organizer for his local in 2005.
 Eric trained for this role in Toronto, working with UNITE HERE Local 75 on the citywide hotel contract fight.
-Clinton became President of Local 362 in April 2008, when his longtime mentor and former Local 362 President, Morty Miller, retired.
+Clinton became President of Local 362 in April 2008.

 Clinton also has been active in local politics, interfaith organizing, Labor in the Pulpit, civil disobedience and participated in the Immigrant Workers Freedom Ride in 2003.